laigen-unam/research-trends-ab/README.md

 # Unsupervised learning and natural language processing point out bias in research trends of a superbug
+## ABSTRACT
+### Motivation
+Antibiotic-resistance Acinetobacter baumannii is a very important nosocomial pathogen worldwide.
+Thousands of studies have been conducted about this pathogen.
+However, there has not been any attempt to use all this information to highlight the research trends concerning this pathogen.
+Here we use unsupervised learning and natural language processing (NLP), two areas of Artificial Intelligence, to analyse the most extensive database of articles created (5500+ articles, from 851 different journals, published over 3 decades).
+### Results
+Clustering k-means found 113 theme clusters, which were defined with representative terms automatically obtained with topic modelling, summarising different research areas.
+The biggest clusters, all with over 100 articles, are biased toward multidrug resistance, carbapenem resistance, clinical treatment, and nosocomial infections.
+However, we also found that some research areas, such as ecology, have received very little attention.
+This approach allowed us to study research themes over time unveiling those of recent interest, such as the use of cefiderocol (a recently approved antibiotic) against A. baumannii .
+Our results show that unsupervised learning, NLP and topic modelling can be used to describe and analyse the research themes for particular infectious diseases.
+This strategy should be very useful to analyse other ESKAPE pathogens.

 ## Supplementary data
 * Description of supplementary tables: Supplementary_Data.pdf